 The term “coronavirus” refers to a category of viruses that also includes SARS, MERS, and the common cold.
 The current coronavirus is a being called “new” or “novel” because we haven’t experienced it in humans before.
 It’s less deadly than SARS or MERS but appears to be much more contagious.

 One of the most important things to know about COVID-19 is that you can have only mild symptoms or none at all, so it’s possible to pass on the virus without realizing you have it.

-Officials believe the virus originated in animals and spread to humans, which is rare.
-Rarer still is that it then began circulating from human to human, which is precisely what happened with SARS and MERS.
-(Don’t worry — your pets aren’t at risk.)
+Officials believe the virus originated in animals and was transmitted to humans.
+The novel coronavirus then began circulating from human to human, which is precisely what happened with SARS and MERS.

-Here’s how the new coronavirus spreads from person to person:
+Here’s how the novel coronavirus is transmitted from person to person

-- coughing and sneezing — specifically, ingesting or inhaling respiratory fluid through your eyes, nose, or mouth from a person who has the virus when they sneeze or cough
+- talking, coughing, and sneezing — specifically, ingesting or inhaling respiratory fluid through your eyes, nose, or mouth from a person who has the virus

 - touching a contaminated surface and then touching your face (specifically your eyes, nose, or mouth)

 - direct physical contact with someone who has the virus

 - fecal contamination, which is much less likely